henryhcheung1/k8s_microservice/README.md

 # Summary

 This repository holds my K8s development setup.
-Each piece of infrastructure serves as a deeper dive into the more advanced concepts of each service.
-When deployed together in a cluster (multi?), the interactions between the services can be observed and experimented upon.
-I will be dropping my notes in this README for now.
-Concepts / services I have / will be adding (though not limited to) into this cluster include:
+The infrastructure I deploy allows me to delve into more advanced concepts alongside the interactions between them.
+I will be dropping my notes in here.
+The services / concepts I plan to deploy, though not limited to, include:

 - NFS dynamic provisioner
 - Promtail / Loki / Grafana (PLG) stack